lizmat/articles/its-time-to-rak-4.md

 # rak --list-known-extensions
 ```

-If there is no argument specified related to the basename of the file (any of the above here), then the content of each file will be checked to see if it looks like it contains text and only included if it is actually deemed to contain text.
+If there is no argument specified related to the basename of the file (any of the above here), then the *content* of each file will be checked to see if it looks like it contains text.
+Only if it looks like that, will it actually be included.

 ## More peripherally